How Marc Zboch uses indoor plants to combat air pollution

 Today, there is a great deal of concern regarding indoor air quality.
 Poor-quality indoor air has been associated with asthma and other respiratory diseases.
 Fortunately, there is a simple solution to the problem of contaminated indoor air that does not require the use of expensive air purifiers.

-Marc Zboch explains how indoor plants can be used to improve air quality, describing how the plants naturally remove toxins from the air.
+Marc Zboch explains how indoor plants can be used to improve air quality, describing how the plants naturally remove toxins from the air, and how companies like Air Conditioning Repair Denver CO can help you maintain this high quality.

 Indoor air pollution